-Blue Jean Landscaping needs queries to better manage its customer and equipment lists and you've volunteered to assist.
-Open A3-E1-BJL and save it as: A3-E1-BJLRev
+Blue Jean Landscaping needs queries to better manage its customer and equipment lists.
+Open the A3-E1-BJL database and save it as A3-E1-BJLRevised.
 Create a query named 813 Area Code that uses all fields from the Customers table.
 The query should return only customers with a phone area code of 813 sorted in ascending order by city.
 Create another query named Equipment Value that uses all fields from the Equipment table.
 Use a calculated field named EquipValue to determine the total value of equipment by multiplying the Cost by the quantity In Stock.
 Sort the results with the largest Equipment Values appearing first and format the EquipValue field using the Currency format.